Monarch Title 1031 Exchange Service

 - Improvement exchange: This exchange takes place over 180 days.
 The real estate investor can use their tax-deferred money to improve the replacement property while it’s in the control of a qualified intermediary.

 - Reverse exchange: Buy first, pay later.
 This exchange occurs when an investor acquires a replacement property before their property is sold.
-Most banks will not offer loans for reverse exchanges.

 Contact Monarch Title Company with any inquiries.